zou-yawen/Dataset-Distillation-via-Vision-Language-Category-Prototype/README.md

 # (ICCV 2025 Highlight) Dataset Distillation via Vision-Language Category Prototype [**[arxiv](https://arxiv.org/abs/2506.23580)**] [**[appendix](https://drive.google.com/uc?export=download&id=15dBJ6kRDmMtNlPRDzNGv6FlaF0Bn3RAW)**]
+If you find this repository useful, please consider giving it a star ⭐ on GitHub.
 - July 2025: Release preprint in arXiv.
 - June 2025: Our paper has been accepted to ICCV 2025.